 Obviously, the player with an empty side at the finish is the winner.

 While this game might sound super simple, it’s actually quite tricky and super fast-paced!

 This game is great for healthy competitions & extreme fun!

-This is a new one for me.
 I’ve actually never played it myself.

-Bounce Off is pretty much a game of luck and aim.
+This one is pretty much a game of luck and aim.

 Each team (or person) is trying to bounce their balls into specific holes in the game board to create a pattern.

 This game is great for fun & strategy building.

-Ok, if you’re on the hunt for a good activity for your children to do on their own… this is the one!
+Ok, if you’re on the hunt for a good activity for your children to do on their own, this is the one!